-The key difference with our outsource call centre model is flexibility.
-By offering solutions based around cost per contact and cost per hour means you are not paying for dedicated agents but for productive performance, meaning there’s no costs around wastage and shrinkage.
+- By offering solutions based around cost per hour, you are not paying for dedicated agents but for productive performance, meaning there are no costs around wastage and shrinkage.

-Finally, the quality focus of our team is a big USP.
-We have a bespoke scorecard system for agent management which is much more in depth and comprehensive than many competitors and the result is a team which is well above average on everything from product knowledge to customer satisfaction.
-Combined with the flexible pricing model means we can hit the twin goals of user experience and cost effectiveness in a unique way.
+- The quality focus of our team is a big USP.
+We have a bespoke scorecard system for agent management which is much more in-depth and comprehensive than many competitors and the result is a team which is well above average on everything from product knowledge to customer satisfaction.
+Combined with the flexible pricing model, we can hit the twin goals of user experience and cost-effectiveness in a unique way.

 Want to learn more about outsourcing call centres?

 We’d love to chat to you – no strings attached.
 Speak to one of our experts today.

 Improve your customer experience with insights from our newsletter.
 Subscribe today to get started.

 Explore our latest insights.

 At this time of digital transformation 24/7 customer service accessibility is essential.
 Your customer care team needs to be available at all times, whenever your customers want them.

 Improving Brand Reputation for Our Clients